 The interest on the debt is paid by increasing taxes on Barbadians and Barbadian-based businesses.
 This means that Barbadian people have less money to spend, and Barbadian businesses must increase their prices.
 The result is that Barbadians on reduced incomes are forced to buy the less expensive non-Barbadian products.

 Our position is that it is irresponsible for the current voters to pass on national debts to the next generation of voters.

 On 21 April 2017, I attended a public meeting by the Barbados Private Sector Association and was disappointed by their austerity-based solutions to Barbados’ dire economic situation.
 The Government, private sector merchants, financial institutions and individual economists are warning us to brace for austerity.
 Eight years ago, austerity meant forcing most Barbadians to access their savings in order to survive.
-Today, it means to force most Barbadians into poverty.
+Today, it means to force our fellow Barbadians into poverty.

-We have shared our plan with anyone who will listen, including the NUPW and CTUSAB.
+We have shared our plan with anyone who will listen, including the BWU, NUPW and CTUSAB.
 It was also published in both print and on-line news media, and also on the radio.
-To-date, the responses have been overwhelmingly positive, because the plans are workable.
+To-date, the responses have been overwhelmingly positive, because the plans are proven and workable.
 The published plan consists of 4 main steps – none of which require laying-off civil servants, reducing their wages, incurring additional Government spending, or begging other countries to lend us money.